ardislu/event-hashes/README.md

 This is a minimal web utility to calculate the `keccak256` hashes of the normalized event signatures of all the events in a Solidity code block.
 This hash can then be used with indexers like Etherscan to search for specific logs in the EVM history.

 > [!WARNING]<br>
+> **Known issues:**
-> This tool won't work with [user-defined value types](https://docs.soliditylang.org/en/latest/types.html#user-defined-value-types).
+> - This tool won't work with [user-defined value types](https://docs.soliditylang.org/en/latest/types.html#user-defined-value-types).
 For events that include these types, you must manually convert the user-defined value type into its equivalent primitive type.
+> - This tool won't work with multi-line event definitions.
+For events that span multiple lines, you must manually collapse the definition into one line.

 ## Example